About Peak English Coaching

-My name is Bryant.
-I live in the U.S., in Colorado.
+I live in Colorado, but I have Skype English coaching sessions with people from all over the country, and sometimes from other countries.
 I have a Master’s degree in Educational Psychology, with an emphasis on Teaching English as a Second Language.
-I have taught ESL classes at the college level, and I have also worked with around 300 students and clients of all ages and from all over the world, one on one, as an ESL tutor, as an English teacher and as a pronunciation and accent reduction English speech coach.
+I have taught ESL classes at the college level, and I have also worked individually with around 400 students and clients of all ages as an ESL tutor, as an English teacher and as a pronunciation and accent reduction English speech coach.

 I specialize in helping you become more aware of the weakest areas of your English speaking, and helping you correct those habits in a methodical and effective way, so that you can speak more naturally, smoothly, clearly and confidently, and be understood more easily.